-The authentic recipe calls for Sichuan peppercorn for the numbing flavor and loads of dried red chilies for the “mala” (spicy and numbing) flavors.
+The authentic recipe calls for Sichuan peppercorn for the numbing flavour and loads of dried red chillies for the “mala” (spicy and numbing) flavours.

 The Americanized version we get here is not authentic but delicious.
 Vegetables such as carrots, water chestnuts, celery, zucchini, and broccoli are part of the dish.